kadasaikumar/RetailRewards/README.md

 ---------
 	Create a new Customer                  					- api/customer
 	Retrieve Customer Based on Customer ID 					- api/customer/{custId}
-	Retrieve Customer Based on Customer ID 					- api/customer/email/{email}
+	Retrieve Customer Based on Customer Email				- api/customer/email/{email}
-	Retrieve Customer Based on Customer ID 					- api/customer/mobile/{mobileNumber}
+	Retrieve Customer Based on Customer Mobile				- api/customer/mobile/{mobileNumber}

     Only User with Admin can Access:
     	List of all available Customers    					- api/customers Delete a Customer                  					- api/customer

 Transaction:
 -----------
 For Simulating Realtime scenario providing an option for tracking rejected and refuded transactions

    	 Create a new Transaction for the user                            - /api/purchase/transaction

 	 View the purchase history of the user based on Customer's email  - /api/purchase/history/email/{email}
 	 View the purchase history of the user based on Customer's Id     - /api/purchase/history/{custId} View the purchase history of the user based on Customer's email  - /api/purchase/history/mobile/{mobileNumber}

   	 View All Rejected Transctions of the Customer                    - /api/purchase/history/rejected/{custId}
 	 View All Refunded Transctions of the Customer                    - /api/purchase/history/refund/{custId}

 	 View Total Points earned by the Transactions of the Customer     - /api/purchase/rewards/{custId}
 	 View Total Points earned by the Transactions of the Customer     - /api/purchase/rewards/email/{email}
 	 View Total Points earned by the Transactions of the Customer     - /api/purchase/rewards/mobile/{mobileNumber}

 	 Total Points earned by the Customer during last n months         - /api/purchase/rewards/{mobileNumber}/{numberOfMonths}
   	 API Mark the Transaction as Refunded                             - /api/purchase/refund/{txnId}
    	 API Mark the Transaction as Rejected                             - /api/purchase/reject/{txnId}

    Only User with Admin Role can Access:

 	View the purchase histtory of the user based on Customer's email - /api/purchase/history/{page}/{size}

 Checkout and Run the application
 --------------------------------